Why Does My Cat Try to Bury Her Food?

 As one of the reasons of pawing the floor near a food bowl is a cat’s attempt to get rid of the food he/she does not like, analyze this issue.
 So, instead of asking ‘why does my cat try to bury her food’ all the time just try to notice whether this behavior is regular or it occurs only when you give your feline baby certain food.

 For example you could read our cat food buying guide and pick a great combination of quality and price.
 But what if your cat is not that excited with your choice?
+What if he or she prefers wet food vs kibble?
 Never force feed your cat in this case.
 Thanks to a huge selection of high quality cat foods you can easily find really close alternatives.
 The quality would be the same but it could taste better for your cat.
 Never ignore your pet.

 Step 2.
 Regulate Your Cat’s Portions